 Modern PCBs require the use of a number of different tools in order to add the features and functionality your device needs.
 You’ll need advanced CAD tools that allow accurate placement of components, routing tools that allow you to route traces easily, analysis tools for verifying functionality, and management tools for cataloging and sharing your design data.
 If you ever want to produce your device, you’ll need a bill of materials and other deliverable generation tools.

 Designing modern PCBs is a complex task, and layout activities will consume the lion’s share of your time.
 Your CAD tools play a major role in enhancing your productivity.
 Some programs that use CAD files still require command line entries to execute what should be simple design activities.
 This is an antiquated way to operate CAD programs, but even new versions of time-tested CAD programs use this ancient design functionality.

 Once you switch, you can continue using those older projects you spent so much time building.
 Your CAD files are easily converted into Altium’s data format and can be immediately used within Altium’s unified design interface.
 You’ll be able to start using Altium’s top-notch design tools with your old electronics projects, making them that much more powerful.
-If you need, you can export your Altium projects into your old data format and use them in other design programs.
+If you need, you can use Altium DXF export in your projects into your old data format and use them in other design programs.